-Cleveland Clinic Staffing Resources (CCSR) is an innovative program within the Stanley Shalom Zielony Institute for Nursing Excellence.
+Cleveland Clinic Staffing Resources (CCSR) is an innovative program within the Zielony Institute.
 CCSR offers experienced registered nurses, licensed practical nurses, dialysis technicians, surgical technicians and others the opportunity to take advantage of the most flexible scheduling available while still being considered a Cleveland Clinic employee.
-Being a part of Cleveland Clinic Staffing Resources program allows CCSR employees the freedom to schedule themselves online at their convenience for shifts at any of Cleveland Clinic's facilities, including Weston, Florida.
+Being a part of the Cleveland Clinic Staffing Resources program allows CCSR employees the freedom to schedule themselves online at their convenience for shifts at any Cleveland Clinic facility, including Weston, Florida.

 Office of Advanced Practice Nursing

 Cleveland Clinic health system has more than 1,000 advanced practice nurses working in a variety of settings.
 APNs include certified registered nurse practitioners, clinical nurse specialists, certified nurse midwives and certified registered nurse anesthetists.
 APNs work both independently and in collaboration with physicians, providing services such as patient physicals, ordering and interpreting tests and procedures, prescribing medications, coordinating care, and performing patient education.

 Cleveland Clinic extends its reach into individual communities across Northeast Ohio and Florida through the work of over 2,200 ambulatory care registered nurses.
 Employed throughout our institutes, regional hospitals and in our family health centers, these nurses work to help patients and their families not only manage both acute and chronic illnesses, but also engage in illness prevention.

 Office of Emergency Services